fossasia/pslab-mini-hardware/README.md

 # pslab-mini-hardware

 This repository contains the PSLab-Mini hardware design files.
-PSLab Mini is a scaled down version of PSLab board aiming to provide instruments for doing science and engineering experiments.
-It is planned to consist of Oscilloscope, Logic Analyser and Multimeter.
+PSLab Mini is a scaled-down version of the PSLab board, aiming to provide instruments for doing signal measurements.
+It is planned to consist of an Oscilloscope, a Logic analyzer, and a Multimeter.

 * Firmware: https://github.com/fossasia/pslab-mini-firmware